DMAramande/AdventureIsMagic/FriendshipIsMagic.md

 * Pinkie Pie - Warden of Las Pegasus

 ### Description
-The creatures in Equestria aren't usually considered religious, it's more of just a fact of a creature that exists, that you identify with.
+The creatures in Equestria aren't usually considered religious, it's more of just a fact of a creature that exists ethereally, that you identify with.
 In fact, for most of the years that Equestria existed, there wasn't even anything that would be considered a god, much less something to be worshipped.
 But since the transcendance of the Alicorns, there has popped up a couple of places of holy worship, for those that are so inclined.